Science New Wave Fund III

 Why is a Science New Wave Luminary Membership on Labocine required to apply?

-The Science New Wave Fund exists within a self-sustaining ecosystem built on shared commitment, participation, and exchange.
-The annual Luminary Membership ($30 per year) reflects engagement with the movement—not simply eligibility for funding.
-Your support helps keep the fund alive and contributes to our curatorial independence.
-We also value applicants who participate in the Science New Wave across Labocine’s curated programs, annual film festival, and initiatives such as Symbiosis, maintain an active Habitat profile, and remain involved over time.
+The Science New Wave Fund exists within a self-sustaining ecosystem shaped by shared commitment, participation, and exchange.
+The annual Luminary Membership ($30/year) reflects engagement with the movement rather than simple eligibility for funding.
+Your support helps sustain the fund and strengthens our broader efforts—from curation and distribution to the many initiatives that grow around the Science New Wave community.

 If your question is not addressed in these FAQs, please contact us at sciencenewwave@labocine.com.